Peckoltia

-Peckoltia is a genus of small South American armored suckermouth catfishes.
+Peckoltia is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes on this genus are found in South America.
 Many of these fish are popular aquarium fish.

 Taxonomy

+Peckoltia was first proposed as a genus in 1917 by the Brazilian zoologist Alípio de Miranda Ribeiro, in 1945 William Alonzo Gosline designated Chaetostomus vittatus as the type species of the genus.
+C, vittatus was first formally described in 1881 by Franz Steindachner with its type locality given as the "Amazon River, Tajapouru, Xingu near Moz Port, Rio Madeira, Brazil".
+Some authorities regard this genus as being within the tribe Ancistrini of the subfamily Hypostominae, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.

-Peckoltia is a basal genus within the tribe Ancistrini of the subfamily Hypostominae.
+Peckoltia is sometimes considered to be a basal genus within the tribe Ancistrini of the subfamily Hypostominae.
 This genus is paraphyletic.
+However, other studies resolve this taxon as incertae sedis within Hypostominae.
 At this point, many undescribed species remain.
 Many of the possibly undescribed species have an identification through the L-number system.

 Peckoltia species can be distinguished from most other in the genera in the tribe Ancistrini by having a lateral ridge on the opercle that usually has no odontodes and the teeth on their upper jaw (dentary) forming an angle under 90 degrees; while some genera also have an angled dentary, Peckoltia species lack synapomorphies of these genera.
 This genus and the closely related Hemiancistrus may be synonymous, as neither genus is supported by synapomorphies.
 Generally, Peckoltia are considered to be those that have dorsal saddles and bands in the fins, while Heminancistrus have spots and uniform coloration.
 This genus is also similar to Hypancistrus and Panaque except for differences in teeth.
 Teeth on both jaws are the same size as opposed to different sizes, which is different from Hypancistrus where the upper jaw teeth are larger.
 Also, the teeth are villiform (brush-shaped) rather than spoon-shaped, in contrast to the Panaque.

 The classification of some of the species in this genus has been confused.
 P. yaravi has been moved to Neblinichthys.
 P. sabaji was arbitrarily placed in this genus (as opposed to Hemiancistrus), but may even represent its own genus; later, it has been placed in Hemiancistrus but (Armbruster et al. 2015) placed the species in the genus Peckoltia.
 Peckoltia bachi is placed in the genus Peckoltichthys and Peckoltia snethlageae and Peckoltia feldbergae are placed in the genus Ancistomus.

+Etymology

+Peckoltia honors the Brazilian-born German botanist and pharmacist Gustavo Peckolt who published a book on Brazilian plants with his father and was a member of the Natural History Commission of Rondônia.